yulan-studio/classlift/classlift_platform/PROJECT.md

 ### Critical before production

-1. **Remove predictable administrator bootstrapping.** Startup currently creates a fixed management user with a hard-coded password.
-Replace it with an explicit, one-time, secret-driven bootstrap process.
+1. **Control startup administrator bootstrapping.** The current seeder is opt-in and configuration-driven.
+Keep it disabled by default in deployed environments, provide credentials only through a secret store, and define a one-time bootstrap/rotation procedure.
 2. **Rotate and externalize secrets.** Treat any credentials previously committed in `appsettings*.json` as exposed.
 Store production secrets in the deployment platform's secret manager.